 For instance, going to the theatre is an experience enjoyed and cherished by many families, especially during the festive season.
 However, like many other activities, theatres and shows often fail to be wheelchair accessible.

 Although the accessibility of venues has improved, wheelchair access is often forgotten, or indeed never thought about.

-I acquired my disability nearly 8 years ago now, and was plunged into a World that I didn’t know existed.
+I acquired my disability in 2010, and was plunged into a World that I didn’t know existed.
 I found that I couldn’t go here, couldn’t go there, couldn’t do this, couldn’t do that.
 It’s torture.

 The Equality Act describes disability as a ‘protected characteristic’.
 However, the Act is neither monitored nor enforced.
 If I think someone is in breach of the Act, it is up to me personally to raise a court action.
 As the majority of wheelchair users will be surviving on DLA/PIP, this means that this is outwith the realms of affordability for most of us.
 Is it deliberately cost prohibitive?
 This Act is nothing more than lip service – a façade to wrongly give the impression that the Government gives a damn.

 I was concerned about the number of premises which appeared to be inaccessible in the City Centre of my home town of Edinburgh, so I undertook my own accessibility survey.
 The results revealed some gobsmacking figures.
 I surveyed 130 properties on Lothian Road/Bread Street/Grassmarket on the West side of the City Centre.
 A massive 95 (72%) are NOT wheelchair accessible.
 This is Edinburgh, home of the Edinburgh International Festival and World famous Hogmanay celebrations and Scotland’s capital city, in the 21st Century.
 It’s appalling.
 This means that I would have to raise 95 court actions!
 Everyone who asked what I was doing during the survey made the same comment – “I thought everywhere was/had to be accessible now/these days”.